Women are rocking the front lines of climate change because the destruction falls disproportionately on women around the world.

 But the indigenous women got me right in the heart.
 From the warm opening blessing from Janice Turner, citizen of The Lenape Indian Tribe of Delaware, to the historic signing of a treaty between the indigenous women of the north and the indigenous women of the south, my heart and eyes were wide open.

-Casey Camp-Horinek (Ponca) a long-time Native rights activist, environmentalist and actress presided over the treaty ceremony (which had already been done in a more private setting) at the end of the event that invited us all to celebrate and unite as we join forces.
+Casey Camp-Horinek (Ponca) a long-time Native rights activist, environmentalist and actress presided over the treaty ceremony (which had already been done in a more private setting) at the end of the event, and invited us all to celebrate and unite as we join forces.

 Seriously.
 I’m in.